boschglobal/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/allowed.md

 specified in this list.

 The `datatype` specifier gives the type of the individual elements of the `allowed` list.
-In general `allowed:` is valid for all datatypes, including integer- and float-based types, unless othwerise specified.
+In general `allowed:` is valid for all datatypes, including integer- and float-based types, unless otherwise specified.

 ## Recommendation on String values